rust-lang/rfcs/text/3748-cargo_check_environment_variable.md

 - Projects using Protocol Buffers generate Rust code from .proto files
 - bindgen generates Rust bindings from C/C++ headers

 Currently, every time rust-analyzer runs `cargo check`, the build script in the changed crate must execute its full build process, including steps like compiling C++ code that are only needed for linking but not for type checking.
-This significantly impacts IDE responsiveness, especially in projects with complex build scripts.
+Normally the build script would only be run when a file added by `cargo::rerun-if-changed` is changed, which generally doesn't include the Rust source code.
+However, when using `cxx` to create bridges between C++ and Rust, the build script must be run for every change in the Rust bridges.
+Usually `cxx` bindings are rarely changed but in projects like `cxx-qt` that interface between Rust and Qt types, they receive signficantly more changes.
+This impacts IDE responsiveness, especially in projects with complex build scripts.

 This is particularly important for projects using cxx-qt and similar frameworks where the build scripts perform extensive code generation and compilation.